-There are many factors associated with behavioral health conditions such as-
+Factors and stressors associated with behavioral health conditions include:

-How we respond emotionally, think about situations, and interact with others, all contribute to our behavioral health.
-Learning to manage our feelings, frame our thoughts, regulate behaviors and communicate with others are part of our daily functioning and sense of wellness.
+Learning to manage feelings, frame thoughts, regulate behaviors, and communicate with others all contribute to a person's behavioral health daily functioning and sense of wellness.
 When needed, behavioral health care is available to assist with the prevention, diagnosis and treatment of the emotional, psychological, and social aspects of our overall health.

 Research on military populations indicates that

-have an important role in building personal and unit readiness and resilience.
-Here are tips to creating an environment that promotes behavioral health and wellness:
+Leaders have an important role in building personal and unit readiness and resilience.

-- Promote healthy social connectedness by encouraging a buddy system and involvement in social gatherings like organizational days.
+- Promoting healthy social connectedness by encouraging a buddy system and involvement in social gatherings.

-- Proactively engage in open dialogue about behavioral health and community resources to help Service Members feel more comfortable to reach out to leadership and seek help.
-For example, incorporate discussions about suicide prevention and stress management into the training calendar.
+- Proactively engaging in open dialogue about behavioral health and community resources to help Service Members feel more comfortable to reach out to leadership and seek help.
+For example, incorporate discussions about suicide prevention, coping skills, and stress management into the training calendar.

-- Become familiar with crisis and help-seeking resources both in military and civilian healthcare and community settings.
+- Being familiar with crisis and help-seeking resources both in military and civilian healthcare and community settings.

-- Share stories of resilience and promoting help-seeking and positive coping skills.
+- Sharing stories of resilience and promoting help-seeking and positive coping skills.

-- Engage in community programs such as Chaplain services, Army Community Services, and peer support programs such as Better Opportunities for Single Soldiers (BOSS).
+- Engaging in community programs such as Chaplain services, Army Community Services, and peer support programs such as Better Opportunities for Single Soldiers (BOSS).

 Overall, enhancing care entails the individual, their support network (family, friends, and colleagues), and the broader community understanding that behavioral health is an element to overall health and that seeking care occurs beyond the clinical setting.